Dekorationsartikel gehören nicht zum Leistungsumfang.

 Über den Autor

-Gerald R. McDermott (PhD, University of Iowa), now retired, was Anglican Chair of Divinity at Beeson Divinity School.
+Gerald R. McDermott (PhD, University of Iowa) teaches at Jerusalem Seminary and Reformed Episcopal Seminary (ACNA).
+He was Anglican Chair of Divinity at Beeson Divinity School for five years and taught at Roanoke College for twenty-six years.
 He is an Anglican priest who serves at an Anglican church in Crozet, Virginia.
-He has authored or edited numerous books, including Israel Matters, World Religions, and The Theology of Jonathan Edwards, and has written for Christianity Today, the Christian Century, and First Things.
+McDermott has written two dozen books and hundreds of articles on Jonathan Edwards, world religions, the meaning of Israel, and assorted other subjects such as race and stuttering.
+He has also written for Christianity Today, the Christian Century, and First Things.

 Details